 Verda passed away at St. Vincent Hospital in Indianapolis, with her family at her side, on Saturday, December 21, 2019—the due date of her first great-grandchild, William, who she had been so eager to meet and hold.
 Her family takes joy in the knowledge that the two of them enjoyed some together time before he joined us here on Tuesday, December 24, 2019.
 Her family can’t wait until the day they all meet again and watch as she and Bill dance to “Blue Moon.”
 What a beautiful reunion!

 Verda was preceded in death by her father Charles Doughty, mother Jennie Doughty, sister Evelyn Doughty Nichols, brother Robert Doughty, a stillborn son, and the love of her life, William L. Kleinhelter.

 She is survived by her daughter Jean Catron, son-in-law Joseph K. Catron, two granddaughters, Tenley Adams (Matthew) and Hadley Catron, and her new great-grandson, William Daniel Adams, who is the namesake of her late husband.
 She is also survived by many beloved cousins, nieces, and nephews.

 Visitation will be held on Friday, December 27, 2019, at Genda Funeral Home in Frankfort, from 4:00 p.m. to the start of the funeral service at 7:00 p.m.
 Pastor Kevin Smith will officiate.
 In lieu of flowers, donations can be made to the High School Scholarships Fund c/o St. Matthew United Methodist Church, 1951 Wilshire Drive, Frankfort, IN 46041.
 Online condolences may be directed to www.gendafuneralhome.com.

-To send flowers to Verda's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Verda Kleinhelter, please visit our floral store.